 Every software development process goes through similar steps.
 The requirements are collected, the system is designed, and finally, the code is written.
 Testing is the last step in the traditional software development process.
 Due to inevitable delays in projects, the last part is frequently the one to be cut in resources.
 The implication is that we deliver bug-ridden products that infuriate our customers and drive them to competitive products.
 In this article, we will go through the best practices and best tools to improve embedded software testing that are widely used along with embedded software development tools.

 Companies that know how to watch their money usually opt for the implementation of testing as part of quality assurance in the early stages of software development.
-Although these procedures are quite resource- and time-consuming, they are the silver bullet for companies that care about their name and well-being.
+Although these procedures are rather resource- and time-consuming, they are the silver bullet for companies that care about their name and well-being.
 A well-timed software check for possible bugs and performance issues may prevent businesses from bearing incomparably heavier costs on post-release bug-fixing and reputation recovery.
 Read More